 Íde is a true sustainarian and founding mother of the Zero Waste Festival.
 Her journey towards living more sustainably started back in 2016, which she declared to be her personal buy-nothing-new-year.
 Since, she graduated to be a renowned Zero Waste lifestyle expert.
 In 2017, with her husband, she started the first Zero Waste stall touring the markets of Dublin and its surroundings (Bring your Own).
 On Instagram, you can follow Íde‘s eco journal documenting her efforts to reduce her impact on the planet.

 Celia has been involved with the Zero Waste Festival team from the beginning and is heading our pop-up events.
 Together with Mies, she also runs the Zero Waste Dublin Meetup, is a member of the Dublin CSA (Community Supported Agriculture), and co-founder of Precious Plastic Dublin.
 You can follow her Zero Waste adventures on her Instagram and her own blog.
 Her biggest enemy is disposable plastic and her favourite zero waste gadget is a jam jar.
 In “real life”, she is researching packaging waste in Ireland and the EU.

 Laura is an environmental enthusiast and a social addict!
 Her Zero Waste journey started recently joining as volunteer to meet more people with similar values, learn how to make practical positive changes and share fun (sustainable) experiences!
-Laura’s background is in Environmental Policy and she worked in different environmental fields; she is also passionate about community engagement and is an advocate of sustainability as a social connector.
-In her free time she is exploring new places and spending time with friends.
-With the Zero Waste Festival she will contribute mainly as content creator but will also help during upcoming events.
+Laura’s background is in Environmental Policy and she worked in different environmental fields; she is also passionate about community engagement and is an advocate of sustainability as a social connector and wrote some the blog post in the Zero Waste section.